-- Annually approves the Code of Conduct for directors and employees - Reviews and approves principles for employee recruitment and hiring - Reviews management succession plans for executive officers of Royal Bank and its business groups - Reviews major compensation policies and recommends incentive programs and equity-based compensation plans to the board - Reviews Royal Bank's major compensation programs against its business objectives and operations and the risks to which it is exposed, and its adherence to its processes, policies, procedures and controls - In consultation with the Corporate Governance and Public Policy Committee, annually evaluates the non-executive Chairman - Reviews the position description for the CEO and annually evaluates the CEO's performance against approved corporate objectives - Recommends to the board the remuneration of the CEO and certain other senior executives and has sole authority to retain, and approve the fees of, any compensation consultant to assist in evaluating that remuneration - Advises the board on policy with respect to the administration, funding and investment of the pension plans and reviews Royal Bank's pension plan performance and funded status - Approves an annual report on executive compensation for inclusion in the management proxy circular - Annually evaluates its effectiveness in carrying out the duties specified in its charter
+- Annually approves the Code of Conduct for directors and employees - Reviews and approves principles for employee recruitment and hiring - Reviews management succession plans for executive officers of the bank and its business groups - Reviews major compensation policies and recommends incentive programs and equity-based compensation plans to the board - Reviews the bank's major compensation programs against its business objectives and operations and the risks to which it is exposed, and its adherence to its processes, policies, procedures and controls - In consultation with the Corporate Governance and Public Policy Committee, annually evaluates the non-executive Chairman - Reviews the position description for the CEO and annually evaluates the CEO's performance against approved corporate objectives - Recommends to the board the remuneration of the CEO and certain other senior executives and has sole authority to retain, and approve the fees of, any compensation consultant to assist in evaluating that remuneration - Advises the board on the bank's pension plans, approves the asset investment strategy of those plans and reviews their performance and funded status - Approves an annual report on executive compensation for inclusion in the management proxy circular - Annually evaluates its effectiveness in carrying out the duties specified in its charter

 Members: W.G.
-Beattie, G.A.
-Cohon, D.T.
-Elix, P. Gauthier, R.B.
-Peterson, G. Saint-Pierre (Chair)
+Beattie, D.T.
+Elix, J.T.
+Ferguson (Chair), P. Gauthier, D.P.
+O'Brien, R.B.
+Peterson